thrkll/ruv-dl/README.md

 `$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1 -f -s`

 #### Filetypes
-By default, video files will download as .mp4 and audio files as .mp3.
-But for the true snob 🧑‍🎨 `ruv-dl` will provide any file format supported by FFmpeg.
+By default, all files will download as .mp4.
+But for the true snob 🧑‍🎨 `ruv-dl` can use any file format supported by FFmpeg.
 Use the `-t` argument to specify the format.

 `$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1 -t mkv`